kasslent/clc-digital-skills/_lessons/module-5.1.md

 <div class="details">

 A Sitemap is just a listing of all of the pages that make up your website.
 You can [use this website](https://www.xml-sitemaps.com/) to generate a sitemap for free.

-A valid sitemap is an [XML](https://www.w3.org/XML/) file - you will notice it looks similar to HTML in syntax, but it is a different language.
-It is comprised of opening and closing tags, but the tags can be created by you, not restricted to a set of valid tags (eg. `h1`, `nav`, `p`).
-If you are using a CMS like WordPress, you can use a plugin like [Yoast SEO Plugin (WordPress)](https://yoast.com/wordpress/plugins/seo/) to generate an XML sitemap for you.
-This plugin will constantly update the sitemap as new pages and blog posts are added to your site.
+A valid sitemap is an [XML](https://www.w3.org/XML/) file - you will notice it looks similar to HTML in syntax, but it is actually a different language.
+Just like HTML, it is comprised of opening and closing tags, but the tags can be created by you - not restricted to a set of valid tags (eg. `h1`, `nav`, `p`).

 Once the sitemap has been made, you need to submit it to search engines so they know where to look for it.
 You will have to set up an account with [Google Webmaster](https://www.google.com/webmasters/tools/) to submit your sitemap to Google.
 [Bing](https://www.bing.com/toolbox/webmaster) has a similar tool.